About the Directory

-Educational organization, with focus on cultural commonalities, which works through interactive children's programming and dialogue events for adults.
+Cultural Crossroads is an educational organization with a focus on cultural commonalities that works through interactive children's programming and dialogue events for adults.
 Working individually and in partnership with other organizations, Cultural Crossroads brings diverse groups together to share ideas, plans and cultural background.

 Contact Information: 3605 Blue Ridge Blvd., Independence, MO 64052 • 816-737-5979 • email@example.com

 Czech and Slovak Club of Greater Kansas City

 Czech and Slovak Club of Greater Kansas City promotes Czech and Slovak language and culture through food, fellowship, music and educational programs.
 We welcome persons of Czech or Slovakian descent, their friends, families, and as others who enjoy the social, cultural and educational activities of the organization.

 DeMolay International is a non-profit youth development organization for young men ages 9-21 with a mission to shape men into leaders of character.
 We currently operate over 700 Chapters in all 50 U.S. states and more than 25 countries.